Cerruti 1881

-Cerruti 1881, also known as Cerruti, is an Italian luxury fashion house founded in 1967 and headquartered in Paris.
-It was founded by the Italian stylist and fashion producer Nino Cerruti.
-It was named "1881" because Nino's grandfather established the family woolen mill, Lanificio Fratelli Cerruti Wool Mill, in Italy in 1881.
+Cerruti 1881, also known as Cerruti, is an Italian luxury fashion house founded by Nino Cerruti in 1967 and headquartered in Paris.
+It was named "1881" because Nino's grandfather established the family wool mill, Lanificio Fratelli Cerruti, in 1881.

-In 1967, Nino Cerruti founded the Cerruti fashion house, with a headquarters and boutique at 3 Place de la Madeleine in the Right Bank, and opened his first shop at 27 rue Royale in Paris.
-The headquarters of the company is still located on rue Royale.
+Cerruti flagship store is at 3 Place de la Madeleine in the Right Bank.
+The headquarters of the company are at 27 rue Royale in Paris.

+Cerruti 1881 luxury fashion house is owned by the Hong Kong conglomerate Trinity Ltd., which was purchased by its current parent company Shandong Ruyi in 2017.
+Shandong Ruyi is the largest textile manufacturer in China and has expressed ambitions to become the Chinese equivalent of LVMH.